TravelGap Multi-Trip FAQ's

 4. How are medical evacuation decisions made?

 The evacuation benefit pays for a medical evacuation to the nearest hospital, appropriate medical facility or back to the U.S. Transportation must be by the most direct and economical route.
-All evacuations require written certification by the attending physician that the evacuation is medically necessary and must be approved by HTH.
+All evacuations require written certification by the attending physician that the evacuation is medically necessary and must be approved by us.

 5. Are acts of terrorism covered under this plan?